chenxingqiang/secret-sklearn/doc/computing/parallelism.rst

 a program is running too many threads at the same time.

 Suppose you have a machine with 8 CPUs.
-Consider a case where you're running a :class:`~sklearn.model_selection.GridSearchCV` (parallelized with joblib) with ``n_jobs=8`` over a :class:`~sklearn.ensemble.HistGradientBoostingClassifier` (parallelized with OpenMP).
-Each instance of :class:`~sklearn.ensemble.HistGradientBoostingClassifier` will spawn 8 threads (since you have 8 CPUs).
+Consider a case where you're running a :class:`~sflearn.model_selection.GridSearchCV` (parallelized with joblib) with ``n_jobs=8`` over a :class:`~sflearn.ensemble.HistGradientBoostingClassifier` (parallelized with OpenMP).
+Each instance of :class:`~sflearn.ensemble.HistGradientBoostingClassifier` will spawn 8 threads (since you have 8 CPUs).
 That's a total of ``8 * 8 = 64`` threads, which leads to oversubscription of threads for physical CPU resources and thus to scheduling overhead.